reflectoring/reflectoring.github.io/_posts/2021-10-10-comparison-of-java-http-clients.md

 1. Support for HTTP/1.1, [HTTP/2](https://http2.github.io), and Web Socket.
 2. Support for synchronous and asynchronous programming models.
-3. Handling of request and response bodies as reactive-streams.
+3. Handling of request and response bodies as reactive streams.
 4. Support for cookies.

 ## Asynchronous GET Request with Native HttpClient